coulteh/advent-of-code/README.md

 The primary command is invoked with `advent <year> <day>`.
 There is one additional flag available:
 * `--part2` - Runs the second part of the given day

-Attempting to invoke an unimplemented day will result in an error.
+Attempting to invoke an unimplemented day or year will result in an error.

 ## Extending

 Adding an additional day is relatively straightforward.
 Some boilerplate is required:
 ```
 func DayX(part2 bool) error {
-	input, err := internal.ReadFile(inputFile)
+	input, err := internal.ReadFile("path/to/file.txt")
 	if err != nil {
 		return err
 	}